amoghrrathod/grade_card/README.md

 # GRADE CARD IN C

-To run this program simply download it using git clone or the zip file itself and then run "./main" .
+To run this program simply download it with the below command:

-# Demo below:
+`git clone https://github.com/arr3939/grade_card && cd grade_card`
+To run it paste the below command:
+`make && ./main`

+# How to run demo:
 https://github.com/arr3939/grade_card/assets/151803946/1c5cd622-3bfe-46aa-9cd8-d83decb3503e